How Washington Bargained Away Rural America

 The category encompasses state-sanctioned forced labor in militaries, fields, factories and prisons.
 In many U.S. prisons, inmates are compelled to work for far below minimum wage and without other legal protections.

-Types of state-imposed labor vary — from prisons, both state and federal, public and private, as in the United States, to the widespread use of work camps and abuse of conscripts in highly […]
+Types of state-imposed labor vary — from prisons, both state and federal, public and private, as in the United States, to the widespread use of work camps and abuse of conscripts in highly repressive countries […]

 Read the Full Article